 - Organized activity/hike

 Make plans to join us now!
-As of now the weather is supposed to be beautiful with sunny skies and a high of 80.
-It may still be a good idea to bring a rain jacket as it ALWAYS rains for scouts!
 Don’t forget tents, sleeping bags, water bottles, bug spray, sunscreen and your ashes from previous camping trips!

 Directions to Lake Norman State Park